Ignite-Laboratories/Enigmaneering/compendium/invariants.md

 I'm just a guy - I can't answer all of your questions _**because**_ no single engineer is an island.

-But I can give you an empathetic soundboard with which to echo your ideas back until you've answered them yourselves through _commiseration_ =)
+But I can give you an empathetic soundboard with which to echo your ideas back until you've resolved them through _commiseration_ =)